 The importance of tax policy has been neglected in this debate, which is unfortunate because such policies are critically important.
 The tax system incentivizes automation even in cases where it is not otherwise efficient.
 This is because the vast majority of tax revenues are now derived from labor income, so firms avoid taxes by eliminating employees.
-Also, when a machine replaces a person, the government loses a substantial amount of tax revenue — potentially hundreds of billions or even trillions of dollars a year in the aggregate.
+Also, when a machine replaces a person, the government loses a substantial amount of tax revenue-potentially hundreds of billions of dollars a year in the aggregate.
 All of this is the unintended result of a system designed to tax labor rather than capital.
-Such a system no longer works once the labor is the capital.
+Such a system no longer works once the labor is capital.
 Robots are not good taxpayers.

 We argue that existing tax policies must be changed.
 The system should be at least "neutral" as between robot and human workers, and automation should not be allowed to reduce tax revenue.
 This could be achieved through some combination of disallowing corporate tax deductions for automated workers, creating an "automation tax" which mirrors existing unemployment schemes, granting offsetting tax preferences for human workers, levying a corporate self-employment tax, and increasing the corporate tax rate.